How COVID-19 vaccines are tested and approved

 For COVID-19 vaccines, some of these phases have been combined.
 For example, in Phase 1 and 2 trials, results are analysed after the first few dozen volunteers are studied.
 The trial then proceeds in hundreds more.
 Some Phase 3 studies have started once preliminary data from phase 1and 2 trials are available.
 Having these ‘overlapping’ time frames has helped develop COVID-19 vaccines quickly, to make them available earlier to save lives.

-How a vaccine would be approved for use in Australia
+How a vaccine is approved for use in Australia

 Before a COVID-19 vaccine is approved for use in Australia, it must pass the Therapeutic Goods Administration’s (TGA) rigorous assessment and approval processes.
 This includes assessment of its safety, quality and effectiveness.